Who doesn’t love a nice hot brew in the morning?

 Here are some of the key factors you need to consider:

 Gas or Electric?

 The set up of your caravan will play a role in what type of kettle that you purchase.
-If you have a tradition hob stove, then a stovetop kettle will be more appropriate.
-This type of kettle sits on top of your Gas hob and will boil your water, and usually, it makes a whistling sound to let you know that it’s finished boiling.
+If you have a traditional hob stove, then a stovetop kettle will be more appropriate.
+This type of kettle sits on top of your Gas hob and will boil your water.
+It usually makes a whistling sound to let you know that it’s finished boiling.

 An electric kettle uses electric mains power to boil water and is what is commonly found around the modern home.
-The type of kettle you choose will depend on what appliances you already have in your caravan such as a coffee maker or toaster.
+The type of kettle you choose will depend on what appliances you already have in your caravan such as a coffee maker, microwave or toaster.

 Having a gas stove top kettle poses a greater safety risk due to having an open flame.
 However, if you have your gas supply, this can be more useful if you’re in a location with low electricity levels.

 Just like most consumer appliances, the brand is hugely important.
 You should try to buy a brand that has been around for many years, has a great set of reviews or both.
 This will give you further validation that this is a high-quality product worth buying.

 Higher quality brands will often be more expensive, requiring a higher cost outlay, but they are likely to last longer without developing a fault, so it’s a better investment.